Brianconn71/ms3-recipedia/testing.md

 * I had to manually enter the ids for the filter recipe buttons, I tried to use jinja templating to get the category name from the category database but unfortunately It would not work correctly so I had to manually add the ids to the get recipes html page.

+* I couldn't get the select dropdowns to have the correct value in editing a form, I tried many different ways but it wouldn't work as I wanted it too.
+Therefore, when editing a user must choose an option from the dropdown which isn't ideal.

+* There is an issue with saved recipes being deleted but the cards still being shown on the profile page, unfortunately I ran out of time to come up with an adequate solution to this problem.